 Now it's time to test our demo.

-The source code is on Github.
+The source code of the demo app is on Github.

-But seriously it’s just a demo app.
 We would appreciate your live feedback and questions.